 Remember… don’t procrastinate, dominate!

-2) Easily distracted by social media, TV and the surrounding environment
+2) Is your student struggling by being easily distracted by social media, TV and the surrounding environment

 In this day and age, students are surrounded by an ocean of technology.
 From laptops to phones to iPads… social media, the internet, and television is just one swipe away.